CirculatoryHealth/PHENOMICL/README.md

 > - Macbook Air M1, CPU (NO CUDA), processing 3 example WSIs: ~1.25 hour.
 > - Lunix server, Rocky8, Tesla V100-PCIE-16GB GPU (CUDA), processing 3 example WSIs: ~6 minutes.

+> [!IMPORTANT]
+> After installation, all commands mentioned below can be executed through the command line from the GitHub repository directory. to get there, please use `cd <full/path/to>/PHENOMICL`.

 ### Step 1: Organise Whole-Slide Images by Stain
 Before proceeding, ensure your whole-slide images (WSIs) (ndpi/TIF) are organised into separate folders based on their stain type.
 For example: